Dan Coyer, President (Term: May 2025)

 The District is one of eleven municipal utility districts which cover approximately 5,345 acres of land in the Cinco Ranch development.
 The District receives water and sewer service through Cinco Municipal Utility District No. 1, the Master District.
 The District has two detention ponds south of the US Corps of Engineers levee and one lift station in Canyon Gate.
 The Master District’s South Wastewater Treatment Plant, located behind Sue Creech Elementary School, serves the District with wastewater treatment.

 The District’s mission is to provide water and sewer services along with residential trash collection to customers within the District’s boundaries.
 The District is one of only two Water Smart districts named through the Association of Water Board Directors-Texas (“AWBD”), in Cinco Ranch.
 The District has been an AWBD Water Smart district every year since 2008.

-In 2017, the District will send letters to all residents using more than 25,000 gallons per month informing them of free water audits.
-The District’s residential water usage continued to drop in 2013, 2014, 2015, and leveled off in 2016 to a usage of 8359 gallons per month per residence.
-For 2017 the District’s goal is 8250 gallons per month per home average.
+In 2019, the District sent letters to all residents using more than 25,000 gallons per month informing them of free water audits.
+The District’s residential water usage has dropped from 11,000 gallons per month per resident in 2012 to 7,990 gallons per month per resident in 2017.
+The District’s goal is to stay under 8000 gallons per month per home average in 2020.